 - For more on what is JEE Advanced and other details, please refer to the information booklet for JEE Advanced by NTA.

-Type of Courses Offered to The Candidates Successful in the JEE Main and JEE Advanced Examination
+Type of Courses Offered to The Candidates Successful in these Examination

 Through the JEE Main and the JEE (Advanced) exam, IITs offer a variety of courses.
 Look at the following table: